ivangfr/springboot-kong-plugins/README.md

 ## Plugins

-In this project, we are going to add those plugins: `LDAP Authentication`, `Rate Limiting`, `StatsD` and `Basic Authentication`.
+In this project, we are going to add those plugins: `LDAP Authentication`, `Basic Authentication`, `Rate Limiting`, `Prometheus` and `StatsD`.
 Please refer to https://konghq.com/plugins for more.

 ### Add LDAP Authentication plugin